Binary response model with many weak instruments: Introduction

-This paper aims to make the endogenous binary response model be better applied in practice; in particular, we focus on a valid estimation and inference method for the endogenous binary response model when the dimension of the instrumental variable (or sometimes called the number of instruments) is very large.
+This paper aims to develop a valid estimation and inference method for the endogenous binary response model when the dimension of the instrumental variable (or sometimes called the number of instruments) is very large.
 In principle, using a large number of instruments is helpful for improving estimation efficiency.
-However, in spite of this advantage, this is not always recommended in finite samples due to the so-called many instruments bias (see \citealp{Bekker1994}).
-Thus, in practice, employing a way to reduce this bias is essential to make use of them.
-A possible candidate would be using only a few of instruments selected by a certain criterion, see, e.g., \cite{donald2001choosing}, \cite{Belloni}, and \cite{Caner2014}.
-However, in the current paper, we consider a situation where each element of a large number of instruments is allowed to be \textsl{nearly weak} (see \citealp{Newey2009a}), and this consideration makes the consistency results of the aforementioned variable selection procedures be no longer valid even in linear models.
-Therefore, to handle the scenario with \textsl{``{many weak instruments}''}, this study adopts a regularization scheme that is similar to those considered by \cite*{Hausman2011}, \cite{Carrasco2012}, \cite{Hansen2014}, \cite{Carrasco2015}, and \cite{Han2019}.
-Our regularization strategy is preferred to variable selection procedures for a couple of reasons to be detailed in Section~\ref{sec:lasso}.
+However, in spite of this advantage, this is not always recommended in finite samples.
+This is because the use of many instruments can result in a less stable inverse of the covariance (see Examples~\ref{example2} and~\ref{example}) and/or introduce bias (see \citealp{Bekker1994}).
+In such a case, the usual asymptotic approximation becomes less reliable.
+Therefore, in practice, a different approach is necessary to effectively utilize the information from a large number of instruments.
+For example, one may suggest using a few instruments selected by a certain criterion, see, e.g., \cite{donald2001choosing}, \cite*{Belloni}, and \cite{Caner2014}.
+However, in the current study, we allow each element of a large number of instruments to be \textsl{nearly weak} (see \citealp{Newey2009a}).
+This consideration makes the consistency results of variable selection procedures in the aforementioned papers no longer valid even in linear models.
+Therefore, to handle the scenario with \textsl{``{many weak instruments}''}, we adopt a regularization scheme similar to those considered by \cite*{Hausman2011}, \cite{Carrasco2012}, \cite{Hansen2014}, \cite{Carrasco2015}, and \cite{Han2019}.
+Our regularization strategy is preferred to variable selection procedures for several reasons, which will be detailed in Section~\ref{sec:lasso}.